 - DOT Certification: The Department of Transportation (DOT) determines the federal standard for motorcycle helmets for use on public highways and property.
 The Department of Transportation has not “approved” helmets.
 The Department of Transportation requires helmet manufacturers to verify that each model sold in the U.S. meets DOT requirements.
 The current DOT rating is FMVSS 218 from the federal government.

-- ECE Standard: This standard was set by the Economic Commission for Europe.
+- ECE Standard: The Economic Commission for Europe set this standard.
 This international standard is followed by the majority of European countries.
 The current ECE standard is ECE 22.05.

 - SNELL Standard: This criterion was established by the Snell Memorial Foundation in Sacramento, California.
 Following the death of racing car driver Pete Snell, the Snell Memorial Foundation was established as a private non-profit organization devoted to promoting and strengthening helmet safety.
 Certification and testing by SNELL are optional.
 Certain sanctioning organizations need SNELL-certified helmets for competition.
 The current motorcycle helmet standard is SNELL M2020.